mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

     - SectionCharacteristicDescriptor (FP 'Fixed Period Indicator' for courses associated to a fixed period, or MA 'Marking Indicator' for sections where grades are recorded)
     - InstructionLanguageDescriptor (only for non-English, using MARSS language descriptor)
     - MediumOfInstructionDescriptor (required)
-    - SequenceOfCourse (must be less than or equal to Section Limit of course referenced)
+    - SequenceOfCourse (must be less than or equal to 'Number of Parts' of course referenced)
 2. Create 3 Section Records, 1 for each of the following course offerings:
     - Independent Study (a section is required for every course offering)
       - SectionIdentifier: IS\_\&lt;LocalCourseCode\&gt;\_Section